fischer1991/test-webautomation/README.md

 ## Configuration
 The Playwright configuration is defined in playwright.config.js.
 This file includes settings such as test directory, retries, timeouts, and browser options.

-## Video execution
-Watch the video execution to see how tests are executed using Playwright: https://youtu.be/Q_6CRrVr2HI